hwl6730/HCL-Homework/README.md

 "What is Groovy? - Definition from WhatIs.com."
 TheServerSide.
 N.p., n.d.
 Web.
 16 Mar.
 2017.
 "Groovy Basics¶."
 Groovy Basics — SmartThings Developer Documentation.
 N.p., n.d.
 Web.
 16 Mar.
 2017.
 "A multi-faceted language for the Java platform."
 The Groovy programming language.
 N.p., n.d.
 Web.
 16 Mar.
 2017.

+CouchDB:

+CouchDB is an open source document-oriented NoSQL database.
+Being document based is does not store relationships in a table like relational databases do, but instead use collections of JSON documents.
+One of the more exciting features of CouchDB is that the database does not lock the database during writes so access is all the more free.
+Also with it's clusted nature, CouchDB makes user data avaialable through many different methods.

+References:

+"Seamless multi-master sync, that."
+Apache CouchDB.
+N.p., n.d.
+Web.
+16 Mar.
+2017.
+"CouchDB."
+Wikipedia.
+Wikimedia Foundation, 14 Mar.
+2017.
+Web.
+16 Mar.
+2017.